sicchio/DM997X-Thesis-FALL16/dm997X_ms_thesis_project.md

 # THESIS PROJECT

-You should be [conducting research](dm997X_ms_thesis_research.md) and user testing throughout the ENTIRE semester.
-Do not wait until the last minute to begin user testing; User testing gives you invaluable feedback about your project.
-Include the results of your user testing in your thesis paper.

 Alpha, Beta, and Gold refer to a project’s life cycle.
 The specific parameters and expectations of each version will be individually determined in consultation with the professor.

 * <strong>Alpha</strong> is the testing phase of form and functionality for your project.